top of page

 Whistleblowing Policy

-Cre8 Playschemes & Cre8ing Music are committed to the highest standards of openness, probity and accountability.
-If a member of staff discovers evidence of malpractice or wrongdoing within the organisation they can disclose this information internally without fear of reprisal.
+Cre8 Playschemes is committed to the highest standards of openness, probity and accountability.
+If a member of staff discovers evidence of malpractice or wrongdoing within the Playscheme they can disclose this information internally without fear of reprisal.
 Our Whistleblowing policy is intended to cover concerns such as:

 1. Financial malpractice or fraud